Mini-Project2024/Connecto/README.md

 ## Contributors

-This is a team project, and we grateful for the contributions of all team members:
+This is a team project, and we are grateful for the contributions of all team members:

 <a href="https://github.com/Mini-Project2024/Connecto/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Mini-Project2024/Connecto&nocache=1" />